tobiasemrich/SchafkopfRL/README.md

 Samples opponent hands several times and performs MCTS on each instance.

 The basic principle of the PIMC(n, m) Agent is to do n times:
-   1. distribute remaining cards to opponents
+   1. distribute remaining cards (randomly) to opponents
    2. perform Monte-Carlo Tree Search (MCTS) m times with some agent (usually random but possibility to use other probabilistic agents)

 Eventually, take action with the highest cummulative visits over the n runs

-Two variants are currently implemented:

-- Vanilla: Random sampling of opponent hands
+### HP PIMC Agent
+In addition to the vanilla variant where opponent hands are sampled randomly there is a Hand-Prediction PIMC Agent.
-- Hand-Predictor: PIMC Agent learns an NN to estimate the distribution of remaining cards amongst opponents to improve Step 1.
-Trained through self-play.
+The HP PIMC Agent learns an NN to estimate the distribution of remaining cards amongst opponents to improve Step 1:

+  - Input: info_vector + Sequence of played cards
+  - Network: 1) Linear Layer + LSTM Layer 2) 2 x Linear Layer 3) 32x4 tensor
+  - Output: probability for each card to be at each players hand

+The hand prediction NN is trained by iteratively playing n = 400 games in self-play and then updating.

 ## Simple Agents
 - Random: performs each action random (only valid actions)